zgibberish/rotwood-mods/docs/loading_mods.md

 print("loading mods...")
 for _,mod in ipairs(mods_to_load) do
     package.path = MODS_ROOT..mod.modname.."\\scripts\\?.lua;"..package.path

+   -- load saved mod configs
+   -- i still cant figure this out but GetModConfigData doesnt work without passing -- true to the second argument (get_local_config), regardless of the client_config -- argument in the line below set to true or not KnownModIndex:LoadModConfigurationOptions(mod.modname, true) -- honestly idk what this true (client_config) do, can anyone figure it out?

     RunInEnvironment(mod.fn, mod.env)
     print("mod \""..mod.name.."\" loaded! priority: "..tostring(mod.modinfo.priority or 0))
 end